Don Rendell: Career

 Rendell taught at the Royal Academy of Music for three years in the early 1970s.
 The 1972 the Don Rendell Quintet LP Space Walk was his last to be produced by Denis Preston, and his last as a leader on a major label (EMI Columbia).
 It included four original compositions from Rendell.
 In 1976, his group called the Don Rendell Five, which featured saxophonist Barbara Thompson, issued Just Music on the small Spotlite label, showcasing Thompson.
 The group began touring and playing festivals while winning acclaim at home for their style of post-bop music.
 Rendell kept his session work up, appearing on the 1976 album A Lover and His Lass by Cleo Laine & the Johnny Dankworth Seven.
 Two years later, in 1978, he issued a double-A-side 12" single with the Don Rendell Five which again included Barbara Thompson as a member of "Roundabouts and Swings" b/w "Blues for Adolphe Sax."
 In 1979 the saxist issued his Ambitious live nonet project, Earth Music, performed at that year's Greenwich Festival.
 While it resonated with older fans, it became lost with the British music press's attention to the punk and post-punk music of this period.

 In 1984 he began tuition at the Guildhall School of Music and Drama.
 He also wrote instruction books on flute and saxophone.
 His private pupils included the actor Warren Mitchell, an amateur saxophonist.

 Personal life and death

 A Jehovah's Witness convert in 1956, Rendell said his new outlook meant he felt like an ordinary person for the first time in many years.

-Rendell died at the age of 89 on 20 October 2015 in London after a short illness.
-He is survived by his wife, Joan (née Yoxall), whom he married in 1948, his daughter, Sally, his sister, Doris, and three grandchildren.
+Rendell died at the age of 89 on 20 October 2015 in London, after a short illness.
+He was survived by his wife, Joan (née Yoxall), whom he married in 1948, his daughter, Sally, his sister, Doris, and three grandchildren.